 Skip to main content

-This article details how to create an automation that generates tickets without the use of sprints.
+This article details how to generate tickets using automation and without the use of sprints.
 While this article specifically focuses on generating vulnerability tickets, you can also generate tickets for other findings, such as dynamic code findings, open source findings, pentest findings, and more.

-Users with the Configurator or System Administrator role can create a new automation that generates tickets without sprints.
+Users with the Configurator or System Administrator role can create a new automation that generates tickets.
 To do so, follow these steps:

 1. Navigate to Automation.